-Notes: The restaurant run by the Friends organisation is closed on public and school holidays.
+Notes: The restaurant run by Friends International is closed on public and school holidays.
 Alternative dinner arrangements will be made during these times.

 Day - 2

-Note: The Tuol Sleng Genocide Museum and Killing Fields of Choeung Ek are major parts of the experience here, but if you don't wish to visit them, please inform your tour leader.
+Note: The Tuol Sleng Genocide Museum (S21) and Killing Fields of Choeung Ek are major parts of the experience here, but if you don't wish to visit them, please inform your leader.